Air handler or air handler

 HVAC

-Air handlers come in different sizes and configurations to match the heating and cooling needs of your home.
-They can be installed in the attic, basement, or closet, and are typically connected to either a furnace or an air conditioning unit.
-The air handler is responsible for distributing the heated or cooled air, so it's an essential part of keeping your home comfortable.
+Air handlers come in a variety of sizes and configurations to match the cooling and heating needs of different homes.
+They can be installed in the attic, basement, or closet, and are typically connected to the ductwork that distributes the conditioned air throughout the house.
+The air handler is a critical component of a central HVAC system, working together with the outdoor condensing unit or heat pump to provide year-round comfort.

 Frequently Asked Questions